 You can also find our more about college libraries and archives that are hosting events and temporary exhibitions.

-Please ask at the Porters' Lodge for directions to the Old Library, where the exhibition is taking place.
+Please ask at the Porters' Lodge for directions to the College Archive Centre, where the exhibition is taking place.

 For further details about the exhibitions and events listed above, please use the contact details provided for each college.
 For more general information about the college libraries in Cambridge, see the Cambridge College Libraries guide.